 A wonderland of incredible wildlife and plants within its Amazon Rainforest and Galapogos Islands, Ecuador has cocoa beans, bananas, Cotopaxi - the world’s largest active volcano, and even real-life (komodo) dragons, among its most famous things.
 With the clue in its name, the equator runs through Ecuador, where it is possible to stand on this significant ‘line’ in Quito.
 A colourful melting pot of cultures, ethnicities, traditions and art forms, Spanish is classed as the country’s official language, although the Indian population speak Quicha.
 Pan flutes, woven bracelets, blankets and ponchos, brightly coloured paintings, and beaded jewellery are just some of the stunningly beautiful handiwork you can expect to find, in every colour imaginable.
 Warm ocean water, gentle sea breezes and a temperature that rarely goes above 90oF (32oC) in many parts of the country, result in a pleasant climate.

 Why not begin your South American adventure with a journey to the Galapagos Islands?
-Embark on an adventurous journey of discovery across the diverse ecosystems of the Galapagos Islands.
-Experience for yourself the captivating environment which has inspired nature lovers of all backgrounds for generations.
+Embark on an adventurous journey of discovery across the diverse ecosystems of these islands.

 When journeying through Ecuador, by visiting the 'Middle of the World' at Quito’s Equatorial Line Monument, it is possible to stand in both the Northern and Southern Hemispheres simultaneously.
 Within the Monument lies the Ethnographic Museum, housing an incredible collection of traditional costumes, musical instruments and all manner of objects significant to the varying regions, cultures and history of Ecuador.